paulegradie/Sailfish/site/src/pages/docs/1/required-attributes.md

     // This is where you place code you wish to be timed }
 ```
+---

 ### Injecting Cancellation Tokens

-Any sailfish lifecycle method can request a `CancellationToken`, which will be injected by the framework.
+Any Sailfish lifecycle method can request a `CancellationToken`, which will be injected by the framework.

 ### Sync vs Async